screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 ### Sender Initialization

-Deadstart or crash recovery requires that all state records (or just those for damaged associations) be reset to their default values.
+Dead start or crash recovery requires that all state records (or just those for damaged associations) be reset to their default values.
 An interval 3Δt must expire on a damaged association (crash with loss of memory) before sending any type of packet (see Appendix A).
 No Ack or Nak packet should be accepted before data has been sent.
-This assures that the destination's Rtimer will time out (removing half open connections) and that all data packets sent before the crash ana their Acks or Naks have been destroyed.
+This assures that the destination's Rtimer will time out (removing half open connections) and that all data packets sent before the crash and their Acks or Naks have been destroyed.
 This condition is enforced in the model by checking this interval during the function tryData and the procedures processAck and processNak.